alice-and-eve/2023/index.md

 Welcome to our free one-day workshop for celebrating women studying and working in computing!
 Alice & Eve aims to bring together talents in the field of computing.
-The fourth edition of this workshop will be hosted at the **end of October 2023** by the University of Amsterdam.
+The fourth edition of this workshop will be hosted on **27 October 2023** by the University of Amsterdam.

 Alice and Eve event is inspired by the [BCS Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) that started in 2008.
 For more details about earlier editions of Alice & Eve, see the websites of [2020](https://fmt.ewi.utwente.nl/events/aliceandeve2020/), [2021](https://aliceandeve.cs.ru.nl/) and [2022](https://alice-and-eve.github.io/2022/).